tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 pip3 install ale-py==0.7
 ```

 Now let's start Ray runtime (master) on head node.
-(Login to head node and run the following command)<br>
+Login to head node and run the following command.<br>
 When you run this command, ray command for workers (which will be needed in the following step) is shown in console and please copy this text.

 ```